Bradstock/bradstock-production/src/pages/logistics.md

   orientation: Image Right
   title: Eats
   alt: 'food truck '
-  content: We have multiple food vendors at Bradstock.<br>The US Coast Guard offers
+  content: We have multiple food vendors at Bradstock.<br><br>The US Coast Guard offers
-    a basic menu of burgers &amp; dogs, as well as breakfast for campers on Sunday morning.<br>Food trucks are also onsite offering various items for lunch, dinner &amp; breakfast for campers.<br>Unlike other festivals, you can also bring your own snacks, drinks &amp; meals to Bradstock ... we only ask that you clean up after yourself - leaving the camp better than you found it!
+    a basic menu of burgers &amp; dogs, as well as breakfast for campers on Sunday morning.<br><br>Food trucks are also onsite offering various items for lunch, dinner &amp; breakfast for campers.<br><br>Unlike other festivals, you can also bring your own snacks, drinks &amp; meals to Bradstock.
+We only ask that you clean up after yourself and leave the camp better than you found it!
   icon: true
 - template: tag
   component: tag